arturomorarioja/api_consumption_app/README.md

 # KEA.dk.
-Technology 1 - Front-End Sample App
+Front-End Sample App
 # API Consumption

 ## Purpose
-This is a sample front-end web application for the international students of the subject Technology 1 in the Academy Profession Degree in Computer Science at KEA (Københavns Erhvervsakademi / Copenhagen School of Design and Technology).
+This is a sample front-end web application for the students at KEA (Københavns Erhvervsakademi / Copenhagen School of Design and Technology).

 The application consumes three APIs:<br>
 - OpenWeather Current Weather: https://openweathermap.org/current